Unity-Technologies/com.unity.integrations.shotgrid/Shotgun/Packages/com.unity.integrations.shotgun/Documentation~/preparingUnityProject.md

 # Preparing a Unity project for Shotgun

-You will need to add the Shotgun package to your Unity project’s Packages/manifest.json file, like so:
+You will need to add the Shotgun package to your Unity project's Packages/manifest.json file, like so:
 ```
 {
   "dependencies": {
-    "com.unity.integrations.shotgun": "0.2.0-preview"
+    "com.unity.integrations.shotgun": "0.3.0-preview"
   },
   "registry": "https://staging-packages.unity.com"
 }